-Gothenburg Lise Meitner Award is awarded by the Gothenburg Physics Centre to a scientist who made a breakthrough discovery in physics.
-The prize was established in 2006 by the Department of Physics at University of Gothenburg and holds the honor (!), EUR 3000 and a work of art with an engraved plaque.
+The Gothenburg Lise Meitner Award is awarded by the Gothenburg Physics Centre to a scientist who made a breakthrough discovery in physics.
+The award was established in 2006 by the Department of Physics at University of Gothenburg and holds the honor, a monetary prize of EUR 3000 and a piece of art with an engraved plaque.
 In conjunction with the award ceremony the laureate holds a lecture, in memory of the nuclear physicist Lise Meitner.

 The Gothenburg Lise Meitner Award is not only about awarding well merited physisists, but also to enrich the scientific environment in Gothenburg.